zjael/proxy-balancer/README.md

   // Time in milli-seconds, to wait for proxy connection to establish.
   proxyTimeout: 2 * 1000,

-  // optionally specify a request adgent of your choosing, default is node-fetch
+  // optionally specify a request agent of your choosing, default is node-fetch
   requestor: axios,

   // optional agent function to use other proxy agents (i.e. tunnel)